rautio/react-analyzer/docs/CONFIG.md

 ### Rule Configuration
 The analyzer searches for rule configuration files in the following order:
+1. `.rarc` in the current directory (shorthand)
-1. `.reactanalyzerrc.json` in the current directory
+2. `.reactanalyzerrc.json` in the current directory
-2. `react-analyzer.json` in the current directory
+3. `react-analyzer.json` in the current directory
-3. Walks up parent directories until a config is found
+4. Walks up parent directories until a config is found
-4. Uses default configuration if no file is found
+5. Uses default configuration if no file is found

 ### Path Aliases (Module Resolution)
 The analyzer searches for path aliases in the following order (highest to lowest priority):
+1. `.rarc` - `compilerOptions.paths` section (shorthand)
-1. `.reactanalyzerrc.json` - `compilerOptions.paths` section
+2. `.reactanalyzerrc.json` - `compilerOptions.paths` section
-2. `.reactanalyzer.json` - `compilerOptions.paths` section (legacy)
+3. `.reactanalyzer.json` - `compilerOptions.paths` section (legacy)
-3. `tsconfig.json` - Falls back to TypeScript config if no analyzer config exists
+4. `tsconfig.json` - Falls back to TypeScript config if no analyzer config exists

-**Recommended:** Use `.reactanalyzerrc.json` for both rules and path aliases in a single file.
+**Recommended:** Use `.rarc` for a shorter filename, or `.reactanalyzerrc.json` for clarity.

 ## Compiler Options (Path Aliases)